 Army ROTC at Penn State Behrend is an elective course taken alongside your major course of study that provides you with the tools, training, and experiences needed to become an officer in the U.S. Army.
 ROTC also offers generous scholarship opportunities.

 ROTC is not a major; it is designed to develop and enhance today's students' leadership and management skills.
 These skills apply to any degree or career, enhancing your educational experience while simultaneously making you more marketable in any career field.
 While in ROTC, students lead the life of a typical college student but have the bonus of training in communication, time management, and personnel organization.
 Upon graduation, you may earn a commission as a second lieutenant, an officer in the United States Army.

-Courses are worth two or three credits and all Penn State majors accept at least six credits of ROTC.
+Courses are worth two or three credits, and all Penn State majors accept at least six credits of ROTC.
 You may take first-year and sophomore Army ROTC classes (the Basic Course) with absolutely no military obligation.
-Introductory courses teach the fundamentals of leadership along with the organization of the U.S. military and basic soldiering skills, and they are applicable to your academic major's elective requirements.
+Introductory courses teach the fundamentals of leadership, the organization of the U.S. military, and basic soldiering skills, and they apply to your academic major's elective requirements.

 Applying to ROTC

 If you have questions about Army ROTC at Penn State Behrend, please contact Cpt (ret) Raymond E. Patterson, Contractor at [email protected] or 814-871-ROTC.
-For more information about the Army ROTC program, call (814)-871-ROTC or visit the local Army ROTC program website.
+For more information about the Army ROTC program, call 814-871-ROTC or visit the local Army ROTC program website.